atz3n/gitea-installation-scripts/README.md

 ## Limitation

-The installation and update scripts are currently only tested on x64 machines with Ubuntu 16.04 / Ubuntu 18.04 and SQLite.
+The installation and update scripts are currently only tested on x64 machines with Ubuntu 16.04 and SQLite.

 ## Server Installation